Calm down. AOC's Bernie endorsement was purely symbolic and she fully supports Biden.

-In the 60 seconds Rep. Alexandria Ocasio-Cortez (D-NY) spoke at the Democratic National Convention on Tuesday, she stuck to a largely familiar script calling for systemic change in American politics.
+In the 60 seconds Rep. Alexandria Ocasio-Cortez (D-N.Y.) spoke at the Democratic National Convention on Tuesday, she stuck to a largely familiar script calling for systemic change in American politics.
 Even for the incredibly popular and charismatic first-term congresswoman, the appearance wasn’t exactly headline-making stuff.

 Until it was.
 Within moments of her remarks, outrage exploded on social media, with comments like, “Did she really just do this?
 WTF.”
 Another tweet chided, “Bad, bad move.
 She just lost me as a follower and supporter.”
 At issue was Ocasio-Cortez’s endorsement of Bernie Sanders, a purely symbolic move that honors convention rules stating that candidates who meet a threshold of delegates receive a formal “nomination” during the DNC.
 It most certainly was not, as some on Twitter and several news outlets charged, a rogue move to slight the official nominee, Joe Biden.
 Ocasio-Cortez clarified as much on Twitter.